dolludaa/studyAppSWIFTUI/README.md

                 }
                 .modifier(FontModifier())
 ```
 * Also, one of the main tasks was to explore the API and JSON.
-To upload data U created a function that made an API call.
+To upload data I created a function that made an API call.
 It got some data back from the API in JSON format and then I decoded it.
 To do so, create a class API
   ```swift
   class API {
     func getPosts(completion: @escaping ([Post]) -> () ) {